 There are numerous compile time definitions, all of them located in lin.def, that are used to setup the system.
 Table 1 lists and describes these definitions.
-Likewise, the definitions are also listed in Appendix A. Only five of these definitions are critical for getting a system running.
+Likewise, the definitions are also listed in Appendix B. Only five of these definitions are critical for getting a system running.
 They are:

-- MAX BIT TIME
+- MAX_BIT_TIME

-- NOM BIT TIME
+- NOM_BIT_TIME

-- MIN BIT TIME
+- MIN_BIT_TIME

 - USE GP CHANGE

-- RX ADVANCE (Or RX DELAY)
+- RX_ADVANCE (or RX_DELAY)

 The first three definitions, the bit time definitions, setup the baud rate and its boundary for communication.
-The next item depends on the application hardware design.
-The LIN designer needs to setup an external START edge detection source; the two options are the INT pin or an interrupt-on-change pin.
+The next item depends on your application hardware design.
+Setup an external START edge detection source; the two options for the PIC16C433 are the INT pin or the GPIO interrupt-on-change.
 The last, yet very important definition, is the receive advance or delay.
-The receive advance (or delay) is used to advance (or delay) the time-base to align to the center of the next bit after the START bit.
+The receive advance or delay is used to advance or delay the time-base to align to the center of the next bit after the START bit.